open-simulation-platform/open-simulation-platform.github.io/kopl.md

 ---

 # Kopl configurator
 Kopl is a configurator to help set up and run a simulation.
-It can also be used to validate the model using the [MSMI validator](./model-interface-validator).
+It can also be used to validate the model using the [OSP validator](./osp-validator).
 Kopl is not an open source software but can be freely used without any restrictions.

 <figure>